 Reading nested if statements making you sad?
 Case statements can be the answer.
 Refactoring your if statements can clear up complicated code and make spotting bugs much easier.

 Nested if statements often lead to complex and hard-to-read code.
 They can grow over time as new conditions are added, making it difficult to maintain and debug.
-The reason most people don’t notices is that usually the if statements grow over time and never get refactored even though doing so is simple.
+The reason most people don’t notice is that usually the if statements grow over time and never get refactored even though doing so is simple.

 Refactoring these into case statements can significantly clarify the code.